matrix-org/matrix-spec-proposals/proposals/3593-admin-safety-controls.md

   - `avatar_url`, Lexicographic sort by user profile avatar MXC URL

 Filter;
-  - `?deactivated`, bool, if wether to include deactivated users, defaults to `false`,
+  - `?deactivated`, bool, if Whether to include deactivated users, defaults to `false`,
-  - `?appservice`, bool, if wether to include appservice users, defaults to `true`,
+  - `?appservice`, bool, if Whether to include appservice users, defaults to `true`,

 Pagination;
   - `?amount`, Positive integer, the amount of results to return, default 100
   - `?offset`, Positive integer, the offset of the returned results, default 0
-  - `?rev`, bool, wether to reverse the sort, default `false`
+  - `?rev`, bool, Whether to reverse the sort, default `false`

 #### Banning a room ID